South Fremantle

 Population growth drivers in South Fremantle are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on AreaSearch's analysis of ABS population updates and new addresses validated since the 2021 Census, South Fremantle's population is estimated at around 3,791 as of November 2025.
-This reflects an increase of 393 people (11.6%) since the 2021 Census, which reported a population of 3,398 people.
-The change was inferred from the resident population of 3,763 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional one validated new address since the Census date.
-This level of population equates to a density ratio of 2,477 persons per square kilometer, placing South Fremantle in the upper quartile relative to national locations assessed by AreaSearch.
-South Fremantle's growth of 11.6% since the 2021 census exceeded the national average of 9.7%, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration, contributing approximately 75.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of South Fremantle is around 3,791, reflecting an increase of 393 people since the 2021 Census.
+The population in 2021 was reported as 3,398.
+This growth is inferred from AreaSearch's estimation of the resident population at 3,763 following examination of ABS ERP data released in June 2024, along with an additional validated new address since the Census date.
+The population density ratio is 2,477 persons per square kilometer, placing South Fremantle in the upper quartile relative to national locations assessed by AreaSearch.
+Since the 2021 census, South Fremantle's growth of 11.6% exceeded the national average of 9.9%.
+Overseas migration contributed approximately 75.0% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Anticipating future population dynamics, an above median population growth is projected for statistical areas across the nation, with South Fremantle expected to grow by 598 persons to reach a total of 4,389 by 2041, reflecting an increase of 14.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
+For areas not covered by this data and post-2032 estimations, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Demographic trends project an above median population growth for South Fremantle, with an expected increase of 615 persons to 2041, reflecting a gain of 14.6% over the 17 years.

 Frequently Asked Questions - Population